 Transforming our Common Environment and Energy Futures: Perspectives on the Journey from Public Servant to Private Citizen

-An Oppenheim Lecture featuring Lisa Jackson, Vice President, Environmental Initiatives, Apple and Former Administrator, U.S. Environmental Protection Agency
+Presented by Lisa Jackson, Vice President, Environmental Initiatives, Apple, and Former Administrator, US Environmental Protection Agency

 Wednesday, February 12, 2014

-In 2013 she left public service after 25 years and joined Apple, as vice president of environmental initiatives, reporting to CEO Tim Cook.
-At Apple, Ms. Jackson oversees the company’s efforts to reduce their environmental impact, ranging from removing toxics from its products, incorporating renewable energy in its facilities, addressing electronic waste and continually raising the bar for energy efficiency in the electronics industry.
+In 2013 she left public service after 25 years and joined Apple, as vice president of Environmental Initiatives, reporting to CEO Tim Cook.
+At Apple, Ms. Jackson is overseeing the company’s efforts to reduce their environmental impact, ranging from removing toxics from its products, incorporating renewable energy in its facilities, addressing electronic waste and continually raising the bar for energy efficiency in the electronics industry.

-Ms. Jackson brought her considerable experience to bear in her talk about how government and business can fundamentally transform the way we address environmental challenges.
+Ms. Jackson will bring her considerable experience to bear to talk about how government and business can fundamentally transform the way we address these environmental and energy challenges.